 Iodine deficiency is the most common cause of goiter, and since it causes hypothyroidism, is also the most common endocrine (glandular) problem in the world.
 Iodine deficiency is most prevalent in people who live far inland, away from the oceans that provide our best source of iodine.
 Those areas are commonly referred to as “goiter belts,” because of the high rates of impaired thyroid function.

 Iodine deficiency disorders can produce symptoms of low thyroid function (hypothyroidism) even without abnormalities in measured thyroid hormone levels.
 Recent evidence suggests, for example, that iodine deficiency is linked to obesity, cognitive impairment, psychiatric disorders, fibromyalgia, and a variety of cancers.

 Paradoxically, another major consequence of mild-to-moderate iodine deficiency in older adults is hyperthyroidism (excessive thyroid function), especially in women.
 This is the result of rapidly growing thyroid gland nodules that over-produce thyroid hormone; it can trigger cardiac arrhythmias, osteoporosis, and muscle wasting.

 Among those negative consequences is the impact of iodine deficiency on breast health.
 Compelling data are emerging that link iodine deficiency to breast cancers and high rates of fibrocystic breast disease, two of the greatest concerns of older women in the US.
-It’s worth exploring those data here; including evidence that iodine supplementation can promote healthy breast tissue.
+It’s worth continuing the investigation on this data, including the evidence that iodine supplementation can promote healthy breast tissue.

-Fortunately, all iodine deficiency disorders and related health dangers can be prevented by adequate intake of iodine.
+Fortunately, all iodine deficiency disorders and related health dangers can be prevented by adequate intake of iodine after proper testing.